wesone/blackrik/docs/Aggregates.md

 A specific instance of an aggregate (e.g. an actual user) is identified by `aggregateId`.

 # Commands
-A command is a request to change/update an aggregates state (e.g. update the users name).
+A command is a request to change/update an aggregate's state (e.g. update the user's name).
-It can be triggered through the [HTTP API](HTTP-API#Commands) or locally through [executeCommand](Blackrik#executeCommand).
+It can be triggered through the [HTTP API](HTTP-API#Commands) or programmatically through [executeCommand](Blackrik#executeCommand).

 ## Callback
 The actual callback that will be executed will receive 3 parameters.